Jankowski-J/sandbox/sandbox/gamedev/unreal/azure-storage-unreal.md

 ## Information

-The plugin contains the [Azure Storage SDK for C++](TODO) compiled as static libs along with required dependencies.
+The plugin contains the [Azure Storage SDK for C++](https://github.com/Azure/azure-storage-cpp) compiled as static libs along with required dependencies.
 These libs will be linked against the game when building the project.
 There is no specific Unreal API, so you can use the Storage SDK as you would from any other application.
-For more information, please see the [Azure Storage docs](TODO).
+For more information, please see the following docs:

 * [Table](https://docs.microsoft.com/azure/cosmos-db/table-storage-how-to-use-c-plus)
 * [Blob](https://docs.microsoft.com/azure/storage/blobs/storage-c-plus-plus-how-to-use-blobs)